willmitchell/sample-jooq-model-with-access-control-and-orders/README.md

 FYI, my workflow when I created this was:

  - edit the SQL file
- - dropdb sample && createdb sample && mvn resources:resources liquibase:update
+ - dropdb sample && createdb sample && mvn clean resources:resources liquibase:update test

 This last step will hang/fail if you have a connection open to the database.